trudged

 双语例句

-她缓慢而费力地走上了台阶。 - He trudged 20 miles through the deep snow.
+她缓慢而费力地走上了台阶。 - We trudged home through deep snow.